laborer/stcflash/README.md

 Programming: #################### done
 ```

-At this moment, stcflash can program STC89C5xx, STC12C5Axx, STC12C52xx
+For now, stcflash can program STC89C5xx, STC12C5Axx, STC12C52xx series
-series and their low voltage variants.
-It might work properly with
+and their low voltage variants.
+It might work properly with other
-other series by specifying a programming protocol using `--protocol`
+series by specifying a programming protocol using `--protocol` option.
-option.
-For example, if a microcontoller uses the same programming
+For example, if a microcontroller uses the same programming protocol
-protocol as STC89C5xx series, then you can program it as follows,
+as STC89C5xx series, then you can program it as follows,

 ```
 $ python stcflash.py --protocol 89 program.bin